What are the 3 sweeping climatic zones of Spain?

 Macabeo, found in Catalunya.

-What is the minimum aging requirement for white and rosado Rioja Crianza?
+What is the minimum aging requirement for white and rosado Crianza?

-White and rosado Rioja Crianza must be aged for a minimum of 2 years, including 6 months in oak.
+White and rosado Crianza must be aged for a minimum of 18 months, including at least 6 months in oak (the remainder may be in bottle, oak or stainless steel).

-What is the minimum aging requirement for white and rosado Rioja Reserva?
+What is the minimum aging requirement for white and rosado Reserva?

-White and rosado Rioja Reserva must be aged for a minimum of 2 years, including 6 months in oak.
+White and rosado Reserva must be aged for a minimum of 24 months, including at least 6 months in oak (the remainder must be in bottle or oak).

-What is the minimum aging requirement for white and rosado Rioja Gran Reserva?
+What is the minimum aging requirement for white and rosado Gran Reserva?

-White and rosado Rioja Gran Reserva must be aged for a minimum of 4 years, including at least 6 months in oak.
+White and rosado Gran Reserva must be aged for a minimum of 48 months, including at least 6 months in oak (the remainder must be in bottle or oak).

 Tempranillo is the main grape of Rioja DOCa.